Chad-Mowbray/iamb-classifier/README.md

 These features are then fed into two models.
 The primary model is a [Multinomial Naive Bayes](https://scikit-learn.org/stable/modules/generated/sklearn.naive_bayes.MultinomialNB.html).
 This is supplemented by a second [Complement Naive Bayes](https://scikit-learn.org/stable/modules/generated/sklearn.naive_bayes.ComplementNB.html) model.

-The model(s) is trained on approximately 15,000 lines, in groups of 100 lines, from the following categories:
+The model(s) is trained on approximately 15,000 lines, in groups of 100 lines, from each of the following categories:

 - 15th Century (Chaucer, Gower, Henryson)
 - 16th Century (Marlowe, Raleigh, Shakespeare, Sidney, Skelton, Spencer, Surrey, Wyatt)